TJH2/SD299-Capstone/README.md

 This program was created using ReactJS with a SQLite database.

 ## Log In Information

+INSTRUCTIONS:
+Clone the Repo, CD into Client/Server Files and run npm run dev

 Sales Manager: sm@test.com//123
 Salesman Employee1: s1@test.com//123
 Salesman Employee2: s2@test.com//123